cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 ]
 ```

-Since you submitted the proposal with `10stake`, you need to top up the deposit with `9999990stake`.
+Therefore, since you submitted the proposal with `10stake`, you need to top up the deposit with `9999990stake`.
 You can do so with Bob and the following command:

 ```sh
 $ simd tx gov deposit 1 9999990stake --from bob --keyring-backend test